hyundai-robotics/doc-hi6-operation/7-system/3-control-parameter/2-io-signal-setting/9-dio-block-assign.md

 ﻿# 7.3.2.9 FB Block Allocation

-You can set the method of using the controller’s general input/output signals.
+You can set the method of using the controller's general input/output signals.

 1. Touch the \[2: Control Parameter &gt; 2: Input/Output Signal Setting &gt; 6: FB Block Allocation\] menu.